metakgp/kronos-the-gradekeeper/README.md

 # Grim_Reaper

 This webapp displays previous year's grade distribution.
-Here the blood-curdling grade distribution reaps a part of your soul on every request you make.
+It has been deployed on heroku as an app and is funcitonal.

 ## Installation guide